Korina Jocson

 Biography

 Dr. Jocson is the author of several books, including award-winning Youth Media Matters: Participatory Cultures and Literacies in EducationYouth Poets: Literacies In and Out of Schools, and a forthcoming monograph on race, gender, and technologies in the school-work nexus.
-She is also the editor of Cultural Transformations: Youth and Pedagogies of Possibility featuring a range of perspectives on youth's participation in literary, digital media technology, and civic-related practices.
+She is also the editor of Cultural Transformations: Youth and Pedagogies of Possibility featuring a range of perspectives on youth's participation in literary, digital media technology, and civic-related practices in local and global contexts.
 Her articles, essays, and poems have appeared in a number of scholarly journals, including Curriculum Inquiry, Critical Studies in Education, Reading Research Quarterly, International Journal of Qualitative Studies in Education, Cultural Studies <-> Critical Methodologies, Anthropology and Education Quarterly, Juvenilia Studies, and Daedalus.
 She undertakes creative endeavours that consider writing, storying/kuwento, and poetic inquiry and has produced experimental media as part of her scholarship.
 Dr. Jocson is a U.S.-Canada Fulbright Scholar and served as Visiting Research Chair of Human Rights and Social Justice at the University of Ottawa.
 She earned her PhD in Education at UC Berkeley and completed a postdoctoral fellowship at Stanford University.
 She remains active in community-engaged projects and collaborates with equity-minded organizations.

 Recent Works